kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/infra-cluster.md

 - `attributes map[string]string`: arbitrary attributes for users to apply to a failure domain.

-Once `status.failureDomains` is set on the InfraCluster resource and the [InfraCluster initialization completed], the Cluster controller will bubble up this info in Cluster's `status.failureDomains`.
+Once `status.failureDomains` is set on the InfraCluster resource and the [InfraCluster initialization completed], the Cluster controller will surface this info in Cluster's `status.failureDomains`.

 ### InfraCluster: initialization completed